How can I get bitcoin?

 What can I buy with my bitcoin?

-A bit of a conflict of interest here, but if you really want to spend some bitcoin, come to one of our workshops, or visit the Ministry of Nodes web store to buy bitcoin related books and paraphernalia.
+A bit of a conflict of interest here, but if you really want to spend some bitcoin, attend one of our webinars, or visit the Ministry of Nodes web store to buy bitcoin related books and paraphernalia.
 If you like, you can elect for local pickup and we can arrange to meet.
 We’re always keen to meet new Bitcoiners!

 What about other cryptocurrencies offered on the exchange?
 Do you recommend buying those?